The Past Hypothesis and the Nature of Physical Laws: Variations on a Theme from Boltzmann

 \item Thermal equilibrium: typically, there is a dominant macrostate $\Gamma_{eq}$ that has almost the entire volume with respect to $\mu_V$:

 A system is in thermal equilibrium if its phase point $X\in \Gamma_{eq}.$

 \item Boltzmann Entropy: the Boltzmann entropy of a classical-mechanical system in microstate $X$ is given by:

 where $\Gamma(X)$ denotes the macrostate containing $X$.
-The thermal equilibrium state thus has the maximum entropy.
+The thermal equilibrium state thus has maximum entropy.

 Caveat: Without exact values of the C-parameters, there will be many admissible choices of the $\Gamma(X)$'s.
 Moreover, what is admissible is also vague.
-Furthermore, since $k_B$ is a scaling constant that plays no direct dynamical role, its value is also vague.
-Hence, the Boltzmann entropy is of a microstate should be understood as a vague quantity.
+Since $k_B$ is a scaling constant that plays no direct dynamical role, its value is also vague.
+Hence, the Boltzmann entropy of a microstate should be understood as a vague quantity.
 If we stipulate some C-parameters and the value of $k_B$, we can arrive at an exact boundary for the macrostate that contains $X$ and an exact value of Boltzmann entropy for the system.

-\item Low-Entropy Initial Condition: on the assumption that we can model the universe as a classical-mechanical system of $N$ point particles, we postulate a special low-entropy boundary condition, which David Albert calls \emph{the Past Hypothesis}:
+\item Low-Entropy Initial Condition: on the assumption that we can model the universe as a classical-mechanical system of $N$ point particles, we postulate a special low-entropy boundary condition, which Albert (2000) calls \emph{the Past Hypothesis} (PH):

-where $\Gamma_{PH}$ is the Past Hypothesis macrostate with volume much smaller than that of the equilibrium macrostate.
+where $\Gamma_{PH}$ is the PH macrostate with a volume much smaller than that of the equilibrium macrostate.
 Hence, $S_B (X_{t_0})$, the Boltzmann entropy of the microstate at the boundary, is very small compared to that of thermal equilibrium.
 Here, $\Gamma_{PH}$ is underspecified; we can add further details to specify the macroscopic profile (temperature, pressure, volume, density) of $\Gamma_{PH}$. \end{enumerate}